PyroWatch/Pyrowatch-fire-detection/README.md

 11. Upload the `GSM_Stacuity.ino` file to your Arduino.
 12. Change your terminal back to the main directory.
 13. Run the `main.py` file using `python main.py`

+### Video Link

+Here's a link to the demo of the project: https://vimeo.com/880922337